stevenxchung/AWS-Solutions-Architect-Practice-Exam-2018/Practice Exams/06-practice-exam.md

   * EC2-Classic -> Private IPv4 address
   * EC2-VPC -> Static IPv4 address (does not change)

-2. Distribute requests to EC2s in multiple AZs -> Cross-zone load balancing
+2. Distribute requests to EC2s in multiple AZs -> Cross-zone load balancing.

-3. The recommended storage engine for MySQL is InnoDB and **not** MyISAM which is more heavy duty
+3. The recommended storage engine for MySQL is InnoDB and **not** MyISAM which is more heavy duty.

-4. Workloads that require high, sequential read and write access to very large data sets on local storage -> Storage Optimized Instances
+4. Workloads that require high, sequential read and write access to very large data sets on local storage -> Storage Optimized Instances.

-5. Lambda max execution duration per request -> 15 minutes
+5. Lambda max execution duration per request -> 15 minutes.

 6. An Elastic IP address doesn’t incur charges as long as the following conditions are true:
-  * The Elastic IP address is associated with an Amazon EC2 instance.
+  * The Elastic IP address is associated with an Amazon EC2 instance
-  * The instance associated with the Elastic IP address is running.
+  * The instance associated with the Elastic IP address is running
-  * The instance has only one Elastic IP address attached to it.
+  * The instance has only one Elastic IP address attached to it

 7. You can manage the following in IAM:
   * API Keys